Tomasz0720/WordToNumberForKotlin/README.md

 ## Problems

 If you find any errors or bugs with the code, raise an issue through [Github](https://github.com/Tomasz0720/WordToNumberForKotlin.git).
-You can also email [tomaszapuzio@gmail.com](mailto:tomaszapuzio@gmail.com).
+You can also email [tomaszapuzio@gmail.com](mailto:tomaszapuzio@gmail.com) directly.

 ## Contributers